ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 166 minutes today.
 Worked on Web Dev Bootcamp Udemy course.
 Currently at 39%.
 Also bought Udemy course on React Native and Redux.

 **Thoughts**: Felt frustrated I couldn't download the latest version of Xcode because of my OS version (10.10.5) but I'll figure out a way around it.
 I think I can download an older version and it'll be just fine.

+### Day 67: April 13th, 2017

+**Today's Progress**: Coded for 94 minutes.
+Worked on Web Dev Bootcamp Udemy course.
+Currently at 42%.
+On track to finish 50% by Monday.

+**Thoughts**: I am feeling good about the basics of DOM.